-An employee may be granted a leave of absence without pay for the following reasons and for a period of time of up to one calendar year, renewable at the discretion of the superintendent with approval by from the board:
+An employee may be granted a leave of absence without pay for the following reasons and for a period of time of up to one calendar year, renewable at the discretion of the superintendent with approval by from the board of education:

-- 1. military leave (see also policy es 7520, Family and Medical Leave, and 7530 Military Leave); - 2. personal illness in excess of sick leave; - 3. family leave (see also policy 7520); - 4. professional leave; and - 5. other reasons the discretion of the superintendent with the approval of the board.
+military leave (see also policy es 7520, Family and Medical Leave, and 7530 Military Leave);

+- personal illness in excess of sick leave;

+- 3. family leave (see also policy 7520);

+- 4. professional leave; and

+- 5. other reasons the discretion of the superintendent with the approval of the board of education.

 An employee seeking leave is responsible for making necessary arrangements as provided in the administrative procedures.
-Except in the case of an emergency, an employee who desires a leave of absence without pay shall provide at least 30 days' notice and shall submit a request in writing to the board stating the beginning and ending dates of the desired leave of absence.
-The employee is expected to consult with the principal or his or her immediate supervisor.
-The superintendent may request documentation from the employee in support of his or her request.
-In determining the length of absence without pay that will be approved, with the exception of military and family leave, due and proper consideration must be given to the welfare of the students as well as the employee.
+With the exception of Except in the case of an emergenc yies, an employee who desires a leave of absence without pay shall provide at least 30 days' notice and shall submit a request in writing to the board of education stating the beginning and ending dates of the desired leave of absence.
+The employee is expected to cConsultation with the principal or his or her immediate supervisor is expected.
+The superintendent may request documentation from the employee in support of his or her the request.
+In determining the length of absence without pay that will be approved without pay, with the exception of military and family leave, due and proper consideration must be given to the welfare of the students as well as the employee.
 The superintendent may require the employee to give notice of his or her intent to return to work at reasonable time intervals during the leave.

-Once a leave of absence without pay has been requested by an employee and approved by the board, the dates are binding unless both parties agree to a change.
+Once a leave of absence without pay has been requested by an employee and approved by the board of education, the dates are binding unless both parties agree to a change.